latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Agencies across Franklin County work to stop evictions and rapidly rehouse the homeless.
-Non-profits receive funding from the central government each year and also partner with local social service agencies, such as the Columbus Coalition for the Homeless, to offer options to low income tenants with a source of income.
+Agencies across Franklin County work to stop evictions and rapidly rehouse the homeless after they have been evicted.
+Non-profits receive funding from the federal government each year and also partner with local social service agencies, such as the Columbus Coalition for the Homeless, to offer options to low income tenants.
+Find details on how to stop an eviction in the Columbus OH.

-Many agencies collaborate to provide these housing services to everyone from the disabled to seniors and under-employed.
-Find how and where to apply below.
+Many organizations collaborate to provide these housing services to everyone from the disabled to seniors and under-employed.
+Find how to stop an eviction in the Columbus OH area and where to apply below.
 When possible, the first goal is to prevent the family from being evicted in the first place, but when this can't be done then the emphasis in Columbus Ohio is on rapid re-housing.
 Applicants come from all backgrounds, and may be families with children, the disabled and single adults among others.

 The process is extensive.
-People that are homeless will first meet with a Family Advocate.
+People that are homeless due to a past eviction or lost of their home will first meet with a Family Advocate.
 They will help them search for local rental market rate housing in Franklin County.
 They will try to find a landlord that will lease their property to someone with a past eviction on their credit report.
 As this is ongoing, the case manager will help with organizing their documents, such as proof of income, so they can apply for the new apartment in as little time as possible.

 Another service known as Next Step (or direct housing) have case managers that partner with the family.
 During a stay in this program, the professional staff member will get to know the families.
 They will understand their strengths, barriers to self-sufficiency, assets, and more.
 This will allow the creation of a mid to long term self-sufficiency program that will be relied on to prevent a future eviction.